ReadyResearchers-2023-24/plexity/README.md

 This will build and run the `plexity` tool using the prepackaged `hello-world.py` file included with the repository.

-The `data/python/hello-world.py` and `python` arguments can be replaced with a relative path to a file of your own choosing, as well as the programming language that the file is written in.
+The `data/python/hello-world.py` and `python` arguments can be replaced with a relative path to a file of your own choosing, as well as the programming language that the file is written in (see below for a list of supported languages).

 ## Supported Languages